alexbsec/alexbsec.github.io/README.md

 ## About the Blog

-"Cecil Daemon's Wish" is a platform where I, Alex Buschinelli (João Buschinelli in Brazil), share my journey as a Cybersecurity Analyst, CTF player, Bug Bounty Hunter, and a cosmology physicist.
+"Cecil Daemon's Wish" is a platform where I, Alex Buschinelli (João Buschinelli in Brazil), share my journey as a Cybersecurity Analyst, CTF player, and Bug Bounty Hunter.
 The blog features write-ups on various cybersecurity topics, CTF solutions, and my personal projects, with a unique twist inspired by the world of Ragnarok Online.

 ## Getting Started